 As technology continues to enable organizations to conduct business virtually, video interviews are growing in popularity.
-Virtual job interviews allow companies to continue conducting effective talent searches with low cost.
+Virtual job interviews allow companies to continue conducting effective talent searches at a low cost.

-With Bryq playing a critical role in your recruitment process, you can conduct better and more structured are a step closer to getting the best candidates in for the next step of your recruitment process: the virtual interviews.
+With Bryq playing a critical role in your recruitment process, you can conduct better and more structured interviews.
+Our personalized interview guides help to get the best candidates from the next step of your recruitment process: virtual interviews.

 Using these guidelines will help your remove bias from the screening process and reduce bias in the interview process, resulting in increased Diversity & Inclusion.

 Step #1 Review the Bryq results and prepare your shortlist

 The results are in!
 Bryq’s ranking system provides you the results of the candidates you would like to start interviewing.

-Start working your list from the top down.
+Start working on your list from the top down.
 Look at candidate #1's resume (this is the first time you look at his or her resume; so far the process has been completely bias-free).
 Does he/she fulfill your hard requirements (maybe she lives in another country and you don't offer relocation for this role)?
 If so add them to your shortlist and move to the next, until your shortlist is full.

 Typical shortlists have 3-5 candidates, so you will usually have to review less than 10 candidates.
 Remember, you have reviewed the top candidates based on objective criteria and regardless of their sex, ethnicity, age, sexual orientation, or any other bias factor - you are looking at a diverse and inclusive talent pool.

 Step #2: Preparing for the Structured Virtual Interview with Bryq

-You already have your top candidates, now it is time to look into each profile and look into the areas you would like to further probe.
-Remember structured interviews keep the process aligned and each participant asks from a predefined set of questions, in order to gather consistent and comparable data.
+You already have your top candidates, now it's time to look into each profile and into the areas you would like to further probe.
+Remember, structured interviews keep the process aligned by asking participants questions from a predetermined list, in order to gather consistent and comparable data.